torch/nn/doc/criterion.md

 This Criterion is best used in combination with a neural network where the last layers are:
 - a weight-normalized bias-less Linear layer.
 [Example source code](https://gist.github.com/soumith/4d0273f592956199739b)
-- followed by an output normalization layer.
-[Example source code](https://gist.github.com/soumith/317f558ec5c0ca746875)
+- followed by an output normalization layer (nn.Normalize).

 The loss is described in detail in the paper [Scale-invariant learning and convolutional networks](http://arxiv.org/abs/1506.08230).